DOCUMENTATION

 import { FireSword } from '@pxlkit/gamification';

-// Loop forever (default)
+// Loop forever in palette mode (default)

-<AnimatedPxlKitIcon icon={FireSword} size={48} colorful />
+<AnimatedPxlKitIcon icon={FireSword} size={48} />

-<AnimatedPxlKitIcon icon={FireSword} size={32} color="#00FF88" />// 'loop' — plays continuously (default)
+<AnimatedPxlKitIcon icon={FireSword} size={32} appearance="tinted" color="#FF00AA" />// 'loop' — plays continuously (default)

 <AnimatedPxlKitIcon icon={FireSword} trigger="loop" />